nubenetes/awesome-kubernetes/docs/yaml.md

 - [ytt](https://get-ytt.io/) is a templating tool that understands YAML structure allowing you to focus on your data instead of how to properly escape it.
 - You should use tools such as [yq](https://mikefarah.gitbook.io/yq/) and kustomize to template YAML resources instead of relying on tools that interpolate strings such as [Helm](https://helm.sh/).
 - [yq 🌟](https://mikefarah.gitbook.io/yq/) is a lightweight and portable command-line YAML processor.
 The aim of the project is to be the [jq](https://github.com/stedolan/jq) or sed of yaml files.

-### Templating with Kustomize.
-Kubernetes Native Configuration Management
-- [kustomize.io 🌟](https://kustomize.io/) Kustomize introduces a template-free way to customize application configuration that simplifies the use of off-the-shelf applications.
-Now, built into kubectl as apply -k.

 ## Templating JSON Files
 - [wikipedia: JSON](https://en.wikipedia.org/wiki/JSON)